 - N+1 query – Once we implemented all of these changes, we were pleased with our gains.
 After the initial login and loading of resources, the assets were loaded from the browser cache making the site noticeably faster.
 These improvements, however, exposed another problem.
 When we started looking at some of the waterfalls, we could see that the initial loading of the HTML was the slow point.
 After some troubleshooting, we discovered that the problem was that we had neglected to eager load a joined resource, resulting in a N+1 query (see section 13).
 Luckily, this problem only applied to Rigor employees, but identifying this issue saved close to 700 SQL queries on EVERY PAGE LOADED by a Rigor employee and reduced the loading of this resource from over 3 seconds per page to under a second.
 This is the kind of information that the combination of Rigor and Zoompf can provide when used in concert.
 We can’t always tell you why the back-end is slow, but by eliminating slowness on the front end we can expose performance bottlenecks on the back-end.

-Overall, by implementing the above techniques we saw a marked improvement of the performance and reliability of our login page.
+By implementing the above techniques we saw a marked improvement of the performance and reliability of our login page.
 Here are the highlights:

 - Improved the amount of content we cache by 1.5 mb (99% of total weight)